bloxbean/cardano-client-lib/README.md

 This project can be used as a library in another Java project or as a standalone utility.

+## Supported Operating Systems
+The library has been tested on the following Operating Systems.

+- Apple MacOS (Intel and Apple Silicon)
+- Ubuntu 18.x or above (X86_64) or compatible
+- Windows 10 (x86_64)

+For anyother platform, please create a request [here](https://github.com/bloxbean/cardano-client-lib/issues)

 ## Use as a library in a Java Project

 ### Add dependency